 Fill each zucchini and top with a little more cheese and then back in the oven they go.
 Bake until the cheese is melty and then eat!

-What to serve with stuffed zucchini?
+What to serve along side?

 If you want to keep the vegetarian theme going, great choices would be to have either a cold soup or a summer salad.
 Either would match well and need little or no cooking.